Vandivier/react-report-maker/README.md

     1. I feel like I posted in the NextJS Spectrum about this...check my emails)

-2. Sheet-splitting: pick a column and split that out as it’s own report set; you can pick multiple in order and continually split.
+2. Sheet-splitting: you should be able to have multiple splits.

 3. Toggle view between the following; the buttons to toggle should have the text in the dark red Halfaker color; Ariel; size 11; bold; all views should default to this month’s results; all graphs should have text set to size 16